Japanese manga claims that a natural disaster is an imminent. Now, some tourists cancel their trips - ExBulletin

 A Japanese comic book warns of a “real disaster”.
 Psychological predicts comprehensive destruction.
 Master Feng Shui urges people to get away.

-This may seem like a conspiracy of a disaster movie, but for the tourism industry in Japan, a series of “predictions” recently related to the alleged earthquake has led to more fabulous travelers, especially in East Asia, and canceling or delaying their holidays.
+This may seem to be a conspiracy for a disaster movie, but for the tourism industry in Japan, a series of “predictions” related to the alleged earthquake has led to being more fairy travelers, especially in East Asia, which led to the abolition or delay of their holidays.

 Seismologists have long warned that the prediction of the earthquake is impossible.
 Japan is a country that has a good record of strong and distinguished tremors and the possibility of a major earthquake is something its inhabitants live on a daily basis.

-But the fear of a “big one”, which is enlarged by both observers and social media, drives some travelers to get cold feet.
+But the fear of a “big one”, which is enlarged by both the Mahdo and the social media, pushes some travelers to get cold feet.
 For many, it is a comic book that scares them.

-“The Future I Co Wort Fratch Fratch Ryo Tatsuki in 1999, warned of a major disaster in March 2011, the date of its coincidence with the catastrophic earthquake that struck the northern Tuoku region of Japan in that month.
+It was published by the manga artist Rio Tatsuki in 1999, and the future warned of a major catastrophe in March 2011, a date that was shown to coincide with the catastrophic earthquake that struck the northern Japan region of Tuoku in that month.

 Its “full version”, which was released in 2021, claimed that the next big earthquake would reach July.